ktk-2005/Feedbacker-Forum/docs/persistent-data.md

 ## Implementation

 The classic way to store persistent data is to use [cookies][mdn-cookie].
-A newer altenative is to use [localStorage][mnd-localStorage], which is basically an persistent associative array.
+A newer altenative is to use [localStorage][mdn-localStorage], which is basically an persistent associative array.
 We use both techniques simulataneously as we want to store data into the user's context.
 For example the user code could call `localStorage.clear()` and accidentally delete our persistent storage as well.